 I thought there was a chance these people were just crazy, but I tried it and sure enough, my hair is wavy.

 I had never wanted wavy or curly hair.
 I always wanted sleek, straight hair.
 I had always had poofy “straight” hair instead.
 It was an adjustment to see my hair wavy.
 However, I loved how much gel and getting my waves defined helped with my frizz!
 Over time, I started seeing less and less frizz even when I didn’t use products.
-In a future post, I’ll discuss ways to fix frizzy wavy hair.

 In this post, I’m going to focus on the causes.
 I have another post where I talk about how to fix frizzy wavy hair.